-This seminar will be a timely opportunity to discuss the key issues for biosimilar use in the NHS.
+This conference focused on the key issues for biosimilar use in the NHS.

-It follows NHS England’s commitment to reduce spending on medicines by £300m by 2021 through increased use of biosimilars, as outlined in the Commissioning framework for biological medicines.
+It followed NHS England’s commitment to reduce spending on medicines by £300m by 2021 through increased use of biosimilars, as outlined in the Commissioning framework for biological medicines.

-Further sessions consider priorities for encouraging the development of new biosimilars in the UK with the increased investment through the Life Sciences Sector Deal and the next steps for promoting the uptake of new biosimilars in the NHS.
+Attendees also considered the priorities for encouraging the development of new biosimilars in the UK and promoting the uptake of new biosimilars in the NHS.

-The agenda also includes sessions on the regulation of biosimilars and the future relationship between the European Medicines Agency and the MHRA, and provides attendees with an opportunity to discuss how biosimilars should be regulated in the UK after Brexit.
+The agenda included further sessions on the regulation of biosimilars and the future relationship between the European Medicines Agency and the MHRA, and provided an opportunity to discuss how biosimilars should be regulated in the UK after Brexit.

 Format: DOWNLOADABLE PDF